fabiomattei/rubygtkfun/_drafts/2020_09_02_widget_combobox.md

 ![My first combobox](/rubygtkfun/images/posts/label.png){:class="aside-image"}

-Nothing is better of a combobox to allow the user to chose an option between a set of options!
+Nothing is better of a combobox to allow the user to choose an option between a set of possible values!

 Let's start from the beginning.

-Imagine you are building an application where the user has select That is a typical case of choosing between a selection.
+Imagine you are building an application where the user has select the operating system he is currently using.

-Sometimes we need to give some information to a user, we need to send some output or we need just to write some text in order to help him using the interface.

-This is when the label widget becomes handy.
+There is a finite set off possible values the user can select:

+* Linux
+* Windows
+* Mac Os

+That is a typical case of choosing between a selection.

+There is a number of ways we can ask this information to a user in a software interface, one of the most effective ways is using a combo box.

+Let's check some code out.

 {% highlight ruby %}
 #!/usr/bin/env ruby